Mainstreaming Sustainable Infrastructure Investment in Africa through Cities

 The position papers will inform the process and be circulated for discussion.
 The following papers are being developed as key inputs:

-- Infrastructure financing in Africa: overview, research gaps and research agenda (Liza Cirolia, Andrea Pollio, and Edgar Pieterse)
+- Infrastructure finance in Africa: Overview, Research Gaps and Urban Research Agenda (Liza Rose Cirolia, Andrea Pollio, and Edgar Pieterse)

-- Financing sustainable ICT and digitization in African cities (Andrea Pollio and Liza Cirolia)
+- Financing ICT and Digitalisation in Urban Africa: Current Trends and Key Sustainability Issues (Andrea Pollio and Liza Rose Cirolia)

 The related roundtable events will bring together invited representatives from multi-lateral financial institutions, development banks, and academic institutions.
 The overarching aim of the roundtable events is to: